davs3275/sbs/med/collier.md

 ---
 5.26.
-Whether the motions of your body are rugged or agreeable, do not let your ruling and governing principle be concerned with them ; confine the im- pressions to their respective quarters, and let your mind keep her distance, and not mingle with them.
+Whether the motions of your body are rugged or agreeable, do not let your ruling and governing principle be concerned with them ; confine the impressions to their respective quarters, and let your mind keep her distance, and not mingle with them.
 It is true, that which results from the laws of the union through the force of sympathy or constitution,